How L1 L2 CPU Cache Work Detailed Study

 CPU Cache vs The System memory:

-• The system memory or the main memory refers to the RAM or Random Access Memory.
+• The system or main memory refers to the RAM or Random Access Memory.
 It runs on Dynamic RAM or DRAM technology and is implanted on the motherboard.
 This limited memory unit is volatile and less expensive than the CPU cache.
-This larger RAM unit provides half of the speed of a CPU cache memory, although it’s faster than the primary storage.
+This larger RAM unit provides half of the speed of a CPU cache memory, although it's faster than the primary storage.

-CPU Cache vs The Virtual Memory:
+CPU Cache vs Virtual Memory:

 Computer memory hierarchy based on size and data access speed[/caption]

 Lastly, we come to the CPU cache.
 It is also RAM, but the hardware used here is Static RAM or SRAM.
 It is made of CMOS technology with six transistors for each cache block, whereas DRAM uses capacitors and transistors.
-Due to charge leakage, DRAM is required to be refreshed continuously to retain data for a longer period.
+Due to charge leakage, DRAM is required to be refreshed continuously to retain data for a more extended period.
 Hence, it consumes more power while providing slower memory access.
-However, SRAM doesn’t require refreshing to store data for a long time.
-Although SRAM is more complex and expensive, it empowers the CPU cache memory to be able to respond to a CPU request in a few nanoseconds only.
+However, SRAM doesn't require refreshing to store data for a long time.
+Although SRAM is more complex and expensive, it empowers the CPU cache memory to respond to a CPU request in a few nanoseconds only.

 Read Also: How to Stop System Data Usage in Windows 10